CloakProject/CloakCoin/doc/build-qt-ubuntu.md

 It is designed to walk you through all the steps required to build the wallet from scratch.

+While it is primarily tested and maintained for Ubuntu, you can build it on other Unix platforms, but it will require searching for the right dependencies, and sometime compiling from source if the proper version isn't available.
+Known issues, at the end of the document, will list issues for all Unix platforms, not just Ubuntu.

 We assume you are using apt-get to install dependencies.
 If you use another package manager, you'll need to ensure you have the proper versions of every package (especially Boost)

 If you are experienced, there are short instructions in the README.